AlexDs20/Chess/README.md

 - [x] Checkmate
 - [x] Show possible moves on screen

-What needs to be done:
+What must be done:
 - [ ] Castle
 - [ ] En passant
 - [ ] Black and white must play alternatively
+- [ ] Implement deep learning bot

+What could be done:
 - [ ] Make svg files for each of the pieces
-- [ ] Implement deep learning bot
 - [ ] Make the graphics scaling with the window